Are cockapoos high maintenance?

 Disreputable breeding practices will ensure any genetic defects in the parent dogs will pass to their offspring.
 This will open the door to serious vet bills and can lead to the premature death of what should have been a healthy young Cockapoo.

-In fairness, it can’t be the dog’s fault that you chose them, they did nothing wrong, and some dogs have a quirky personalities; however, that makes them unique and a joy to be around.
+In fairness, it can’t be the dog’s fault that you chose them, they did nothing wrong, and some dogs have a quirky personality; however, that makes them unique and a joy to be around.

 If you’re contemplating becoming a Cockapoo owner, weigh all the pros and cons.